spacecheese/bluez_peripheral/README.md

 # bluez-peripheral

 [Documentation](https://bluez-peripheral.readthedocs.io/en/latest/)

 [PyPi](https://pypi.org/project/bluez-peripheral/)

-A library for building Bluetooth Low Energy (BLE) peripherals using the Bluez GATT API.
+A bluez-peripheral is a library for building Bluetooth Low Energy (BLE) peripherals using the Bluez GATT API.

 ## Who this Library is For